-I’m originally from the states and feel fortunate to have grown-up and spent most of my early adult years in Minneapolis, Minnesota—A city that has much to offer in the way of art, science, and alternate ways of thinking.
+I’m originally from the states and spent my childhood and most of my early adult years in Minneapolis, Minnesota.

 After graduating from high school in 1996, I attended Gustavus Adolphus College with a major in studio art.
 After four years at Gustavus, and not enough credits to graduate, I transferred to the University of Minnesota, but after one semester I dropped out.
 In 2005 I once again attempted to gain a degree and began studying at the Art Institutes International of Minneapolis in the graphic design program.
 In 2006 I transferred to the school’s Canadian location in Toronto, but I left the next year and never completed my degree.

 I started studying astrology seriously in 1998 and began formal study with The Faculty of Astrological Studies in 2014.

 In essence I view myself as an observer, thought-explorer, truth seeker, visual storyteller, and individual with a mission.

 I am constantly fascinated by life, both the simplicities and complexities.
 I will forever be intensely curious and in awe of existence itself and am drawn to exploring the connections between all that is—especially between literal and symbolic, material and non-material.

 I find words to be extremely limiting in an attempt to explain these connections, the thoughts I have, and the inspirations and ideas I receive.
 I prefer the use of symbols, colours, patterns, shapes, numbers—the visual—as a much more accurate and layered approach.